muhammadqazi24/house-price-prediction/README.md

 ---

-Built by Muhammad Ahmad Qazi using Python, FastAPI, React, and scikit-learn.

-*Predictions are based on historical data and may vary from actual market prices.*
+_Predictions are based on historical data and may vary from actual market prices._